ivni195/BSO_antirootkit_LKM/README.md

 /* ... */
 ```

-The first 5-byte nop instruction was replaced by a call to an ftrace callback.
+The first 5-byte nop instruction was replaced by a call to a ftrace callback.
 This is the reason those 5 bytes are
 there.
 If ftrace wants to hook a function, it replaces them with its own `call` instruction.

 #### Note on avoiding recursion